datastax/pulsar-openid-connect-plugin/README.md

 ### Issuers
 The `openIDAllowedTokenIssuers` configuration is essential when configuring which token issuers can be trusted.
-It is recommended by [RFC-7515](https://datatracker.ietf.org/doc/html/rfc7515#section-4.1.2) that trusted URIs should include transport security to ensure the authenticity of the Public Keys retrieved from the issuers.
-This plugin does not enforce this requirement.
-If a configured issuer begins with `http`, the plugin will not modify the issuer's URI.
-If the configured issuer does not begin with `http`, the plugin will prepend `https://` to the issuer's domain.
-(Note that this design decision has not been finalized and is subject to change.)
+It is required by the OAuth2.0 spec [RFC-8414](https://datatracker.ietf.org/doc/html/rfc8414#section-2) that issuers use the "https" scheme.
+This ensures the authenticity of the data received from the Authorization Provider and prevents the leaking of tokens, which are secrets.
+By default, this plugin will fail to initialize if there are any allowed issuers without the "https" scheme.
+Since it can be helpful during testing to turn this off, it is possible to disable this verification.
+Note that this plugin uses the issuer url to first retrieve provider metadata at the `/.well-known/openid-configuration` endpoint.
+At this endpoint, the plugin retrieves the `jwks_uri`, which points to the current public keys for the issuer.
+The plugin retrieves the public keys located at the `jwks_uri` and caches them for a configurable amount of time.

-Note, also, that the issuers claim is checked by a direct string equality check, per [RFC-7519](https://datatracker.ietf.org/doc/html/rfc7519#section-7.3).
-As such, it is necessary to make sure that the `iss` claim on your JWT is contained in this collection.
-If the plugin prepends `https://`, that will not be included in the equality check.
-(This behavior may change.)
+Note, also, that the plugin verifies the issuer claim by a direct string equality check, per [RFC-7519](https://datatracker.ietf.org/doc/html/rfc7519#section-7.3).
+As such, it is necessary to make sure that the `iss` claim on your JWT is contained in the `openIDAllowedTokenIssuers` collection.

 It is also essential to ensure that the `iss` is reachable by the pulsar broker.
 If the broker cannot reach the allowed `iss`, it won't be able to retrieve the Public Key, which is a necessary step in asymmetric key validation.
 This detail